Gueyeelpapinho/Trackcom_v/README.md

  ## Strategic Impact and Future Prospects

- The TRACKCOMproject goes beyond inventory management; it establishes a foundation of digital trust for future space operations.
+ The TRACKCOM project goes beyond inventory management; it establishes a foundation of digital trust for future space operations.

  ### Key Benefits for NASA